vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. On the left-side menu, under **Settings**, click **Certificates**.

     Here you can manage the X.509 certificates that can be used to secure your Azure IoT hub using the X.509 Certificate Authentication.
-You will investigate X.509 certificates in a later lab.

 1. On the left-side menu, under **Settings**, click **Manage enrollments**.